Consensys/doc.orion/docs/Tutorials/Migrating-from-Orion-to-Tessera.md

 ## Migration Process

+We recommend use of Tessera as a drop-in replacement private transaction manager in place of Orion.
+As Tessera supports the same endpoints and functionality, nothing needs to be changed in your Besu deployment to migrate.
+However, as Orion and Tessera can not communicate, you must stop all privacy-enabled Besu nodes in the network to perform the migration.
+Besu nodes without an associated private transaction manager can remain live during this time.

 A utility is included in Tessera which enables migration of an Orion configuration file and database to a Tessera configuration file and database.
-No changes are required to the Besu configuration file to migrate.

 A full migration workflow would be as follows:

 1. [Build](#build-migration-utility) or [download](#download-migration-utility) the migration utility.
-1. Shut down the Orion and Hyperledger Besu nodes.
+1. Shut down all privacy-enabled Besu nodes and Orion instances in the network (non-privacy-enabled nodes can remain active).
 1. Perform [configuration and database migration](#migrate).
-1. Start Tessera with the new configuration and database files.
+1. Start Tessera instances with the new configuration and database files.
-1. Start Hyperledger Besu nodes.
+1. Restart all privacy-enabled Besu nodes in the network.

 ## Build Migration Utility